containers/podman/docs/source/markdown/options/secret.md

 - `target=target`     : Target of secret.
                         For mounted secrets, this is the path to the secret inside the container.
                         If a fully qualified path is provided, the secret is mounted at that location.
-                        Otherwise, the secret is mounted to `/run/secrets/target`.
+                        Otherwise, the secret is mounted to
+                        `/run/secrets/target` for linux containers or
+                        `/var/run/secrets/target` for freebsd containers.
                         If the target is not set, the secret is mounted to `/run/secrets/secretname` by default.
                         For env secrets, this is the environment variable key.
 Defaults to `secretname`.
 - `uid=0`             : UID of secret.
 Defaults to 0.
 Mount secret type only.